 So now you’ve sent out dozens of emails and hopefully a few have accepted your book.
 Great!
 Don’t stop selling yourself now.
-You need to keep moving forward in how to get your book reviewed, the process doesn’t stop until the review is up.
+You need to keep moving forward in the how to get your book reviewed process, this doesn’t stop until the review is up.

 If you are sending the book as an e-book include a personalized email thank you.
 If you have any bonus content for your book or something like additional short stories, include them.
 It makes the reviewer feel like they’re in on something not available to the public.

 If you are sending a physical copy include some personal touches.
 Signing the book is a very easy way to make it feel special.
 You can also include a card, bookmark, or business card.
 I love receiving fun bookmarks or cards that I can use as bookmarks.
 And it helps me remember the author and why I chose this book.